OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 If you have a disability and are qualified to do a job, the ADA protects you from job discrimination on the basis of your disability.
 Under the ADA, you have a disability if you have a physical or mental impairment that substantially limits a major life activity.
 The ADA also protects you if you have a history of such a disability, or if an employer believes that you have such a disability, even if you don't.

 To be protected under the ADA, you must have, have a record of, or be regarded as having a substantial, as opposed to a minor, impairment.
-A substantial impairment is one that significantly limits or restricts a major life activity such as hearing, seeing, speaking, walking, breathing, performing manual tasks, caring for oneself, learning or working.
+A substantial impairment is one that significantly limits or restricts a major life activity such as hearing, seeing, speaking, walking, breathing, performing manual tasks, caring for oneself, learning, or working.

 If you have a disability, you must also be qualified to perform the essential functions or duties of a job, with or without reasonable accommodation, in order to be protected from job discrimination by the ADA.
 This means two things.
-First, you must satisfy the employer's requirements for the job, such as education, employment experience, skills or licenses.
+First, you must satisfy the employer's requirements for the job, such as education, employment experience, skills, or licenses.
 Second, you must be able to perform the essential functions of the job with or without reasonable accommodation.
 Essential functions are the fundamental job duties that you must be able to perform on your own or with the help of a reasonable accommodation.
 An employer cannot refuse to hire you because your disability prevents you from performing duties that are not essential to the job.

 ## What is Reasonable Accommodation?